jnozzi/cocoadev.com/markdown/NSFileManagerMovePathFailed.md

-How do i catch the error given by General/NSFileManager movePath ?
+How do i catch the error given by NSFileManager movePath ?
 I don't know how to use handlers or anything, i just know that sometimes the action failes and it would be nice to know what is the cause of it

 ----

 The fine manual tells all:

 *The argument handler identifies an object that responds to the callback messages fileManager:willProcessPath: and fileManager:shouldProceedAfterError: (see "Methods Implemented by the Delegate").
 This callback mechanism is similar to delegation.
-General/NSFileManager sends the first message when it begins a copy, move, remove, or link operation.
+NSFileManager sends the first message when it begins a copy, move, remove, or link operation.
 It sends the second message when it encounters any error in processing.*

 In other words, pass an object in that can respond to those two methods.
 It will receive the error that caused the failure, and from there you can do anything you want to do with it.